Tovrea Castle: Tovrea Castle at Carraro Heights

 Tovrea Castle at Carraro Heights is named in honor of the original builder, Alessio Carraro, and its second owners, E. A. and Della Tovrea.
 Contrary to local legend, the castle was not built by E. A. Tovrea for his wife as a duplication of their wedding cake.
 In fact, the Tovreas bought the castle from Alessio Carraro in 1931.

 Although the castle had long been recognized as a city landmark, the deteriorated state of the grounds and the building left it unsuitable for use as a city park.
-After finalizing the purchase of the 44 acres surrounding the castle, the City of Phoenix began an effort to restore the building and revitalize the gardens.
+After finalizing the purchase of the 44 acres surrounding the castle, the city of Phoenix began an effort to restore the building and revitalize the gardens.

-In 2006, significant work was begun on restoring the gardens surrounding the castle to their previous state.
-Diseased and dead plants were removed from the site while surviving vegetation was rehabilitated.
-During restoration efforts, 352 saguaro cacti were planted on the site and over 2,000 other cacti were relocated.
-Other vegetation, including desert wildflowers were planted in the gardens.
-Currently the park boasts over 5,000 individual cacti in over 100 different varieties.
+In 2006, significant work began on restoring the gardens surrounding the castle.
+Diseased and dead plants were removed while surviving vegetation was rehabilitated.
+During restoration, 352 saguaro cacti were planted on the site and over 2,000 cacti were relocated.
+Other vegetation, including desert wildflowers, were planted in the gardens.
+The park boasts over 5,000 individual cacti in over 100 different varieties.

-After many delays, the City of Phoenix finally completed the project by Arizona's centennial on February 14, 2012, including a visitor's center.
-Tovrea Carraro Society, a local non profit organization formed to operate and manage the site, in partnership with the City of Phoenix, has been conducting guided tours of the grounds, first floor, and basement as well as holding special events since March 2012.
+After much delay, the city of Phoenix finally completed the project by Arizona's centennial on February 14, 2012, including a visitors center.
+Tovrea Carraro Society, a local non profit organization, was formed to operate and manage the site in partnership with the city.
+It has been conducting guided tours of the grounds, first floor, and basement as well as holding special events since March 2012.